raspberrypilearning/infrared-bird-box/worksheet2.md

 nano ~/ustream
 ```

-Now copy and paste the code below, but replace `<rtmpurl>` and `<streamkey>` with the corresponding values from your own Ustream channel:
+Now copy and paste the code below, but replace `<rtmpurl>` and `<streamkey>` with the corresponding values from your own Ustream encoder settings page (see previous step):

 ```bash
 #!/bin/bash